-In corporate business, enterprises usually return profits to their shareholders in one of two ways: paying dividends and repurchasing stock on the market.
+In corporate business, enterprises usually return profits to their shareholders in one of two ways: paying cash dividends at regular intervals and repurchasing stock on the market.
 When a company purchases stock, it is recorded in an equity account called treasury stock, and cash is dispersed to the sellers.
 Understanding this process involves learning about the way that a treasury stock sale affects the company’s equity.

 Basics of Treasury Stock

 Treasury stock is the repurchase of shares of ownership in the company that were previously sold to investors.
 The board of directors is responsible for voting on whether to repurchase stock, including how many shares to repurchase and at what price.
 Some companies buy back stock fairly regularly, while for others it is a one-time transaction.

 For example, the company may decide to use its earnings to purchase stock instead of paying dividends because a treasury stock purchase reduces the number of shares outstanding and often increases the company’s stock price.

 In addition, treasury stock purchases can reduce a company’s risk of a “hostile” takeover through open market purchases of a controlling share of its stock.